KarolSamayoa/My-Projects/README.md

 # My-Projects

-This repository contains a collection of various projects I've worked on, showcasing my skills and interests in data analysis, machine learning, data vizualization, and more.
+This repository contains a collection of various projects I've worked on, showcasing my skills and interests in data analysis with Python and Excel, machine learning, data vizualization, and more.
 Each project folder contains the necessary files, datasets, and a detailed README to understand the project's objective, methodology, and results.